-Any person who is not a registered medical practitioner who practises medicine to surgery or falsely pretends to be a doctor qualified to practise medicine, or uses the name or title of physician or falsely takes or uses any name implying that be is a doctor, or falsely uses any instrument calculated to induce any person to believe that he is qualified to practise medicine, or uses the term "clinic", "dispensary" or practise medicine, or uses the term "clinic", "dispensary" or "hospital" in the signboard over his place of practice shall be guilty of an offence (section 33).
+Any person who is not a registered medical practitioner who practises medicine to surgery or falsely pretends to be a doctor qualified to practise medicine, or uses the name or title of physician or falsely takes or uses any name implying that be is a doctor, or falsely uses any. instrument calculated to induce any person to believe that he is qualified to practise. medicine, or uses the term "clinic", "dispensary" or "hospital" in the signboard over his place of practice shall be guilty of an offence (section 33).

-In other words, the Act protects the members of the general public from unscrupolous persons who claim to be medical doctors.
+the general public from unscrupolous persons who claim to be medical doctors.
 Without the Medical Act, 1971, a person who commits the offence can only be charged for fraud under the Penal Code.
 However, the burden of proof is heavier on the proseuction under the Code than under the Act.